 In contrast, flooring that is laid using a click together method requires that multiple boards be pulled up until you reach the damaged floorboard that requires replacing.
 This is obviously less convenient; however, it is balanced out by the initial ease of installation and the fact that it is rare that your flooring will require repairs or replacement.

-The points in this article are brief overviews as we’d be here all day if we went into full detail, however, we hope that it has helped you decide whether Hybrid floors or Vinyl Plank flooring are better for you.
-If you’d like further advice or are ready to make a purchase, head down to your local flooring expert today.
+The points in this article are brief overviews as we’d be here all day if we went into full detail, however, we hope that it has helped you decide whether Hybrid Floors or Vinyl Plank Flooring are better for you.
+If you’d like further advice or are ready to make a purchase, head down to see your local flooring expert and discuss your options today.